-- Switch off the load.

-- Switch off circuit breaker Q1.

-- Let the engine run for about 5 minutes.

-- Stop the engine by putting the starter switch in position O.
+- Switch off the load. - Switch off circuit breakers Q1.1 or Q1.2, depending on the mode the unit is running in. - Let the engine run for about 5 minutes. - Stop the engine by putting the starter switch in position O.